MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/object-browser.md

 A dialog box in which you can examine the contents of an object library to get information about the objects provided.

 Displays the [classes](../../Glossary/vbe-glossary.md#class), properties, methods, events, and constants available from [object libraries](../../Glossary/vbe-glossary.md#object-library) and the [procedures](../../Glossary/vbe-glossary.md#procedure) in your project.
-You can use it to find and use objects you create, as well as objects from other applications.
+Use it to find and use objects you create, as well as objects from other applications.

 You can get Help for the **Object Browser** by searching for Object Browser in Help.